CallFire/callfire-ivr-samples/Polls and Surveys/README.md

 JobInterviewSurvey

 This IVR was created for a customer who wanted to collect follow-up data from interviewees.
 It asks questions, and uses record tags to record the responses.
-The only drawback was that it requires you to download an listen to each response in order to extract any useful data.
+The only drawback is that it requires you to download and listen to each response in order to extract any useful data.

 MarketingSurvey